 - lost income and wages,

 - loss of consortium, and

-- other expenses stemming from the accident, like the costs of a wheelchair ramp or other home improvements related to the victim’s accessibility needs.
+- other expenses stemming from the accident, like the costs of a wheelchair ramp or other home improvements related to your accessibility needs.

 It is only in very rare cases that slip-and-fall victims recover punitive damages.
-These damages go beyond compensating the victim.
-They make the defendant pay for egregious conduct related to the case, like intentionally destroying evidence of liability.
+These damages go beyond compensating you.
+They make the defendant pay for egregious conduct related to the case, like intentionally destroying evidence of liability.3

 3. Settlements usually happen out of court